 Alamy has about 155 million images available for licensing and say they have the world’s most diverse stock photo collection.
-In early December they announced that in January they would announce they were cutting the commission paid to photographers from 50% to 40%.
-A reduction in commission of 20%.
+In early December they announced that in January they would announce they were increasing their commission from 50% to 60%.
+An increase of 20%.

 The Alamy forum erupted in a tirade of condemnation.
 Feelings ran high.
 Alamy said little and the venting continued for a few hundred posts.
 Then they announced that images exclusive to them would continue to attract 50% commission.